deanebarker/Denina-Sharp/README.md

 1. Put the text "My name is: " before the input (what we pass into the pipeline)
 2. Put a period after the input
 3. Wrap the result in P tag
+4. (Implied) Return the result -- the pipeline returns the result of the last operation.

 Now, if we pass "Deane" to the pipeline, it comes out: